5 Annoying Errors in Business Writing and How to Avoid Them

 Good business writing is vital in today's workplace.
 In surveys asking employers and professional recruiters to list the qualities they look for in employees, effective business writing skills are right at the top of the list.
 Employers want employees who can communicate information in an organized and coherent manner, free from careless writing mistakes that get in the way of good communication.
 A word used incorrectly or a comma in the wrong place can communicate something other than the intended message.
 A lack of clarity in business documents can lead to dissatisfied customers and even litigation.

 Even without dire legal consequences, a document full of grammar and punctuation errors reflects poorly on the author.
 Poor writing lacks credibility and persuasiveness.
 It does not inspire confidence.
 It's annoying.

-I reviewed a lot of business communications in my 17 years as a corporate employment attorney.
-I saw firsthand how common mistakes in grammar and punctuation resulted in garbled communications, annoyed customers, and stalled careers.
+In over 20 years as a corporate attorney, I've reviewed a lot of business communications.
+I've seen firsthand how common mistakes in grammar and punctuation resulted in garbled communications, annoyed customers, and stalled careers.
 Here's my list of the five most annoying errors in business writing and how you can avoid them.

 There may be no other writing error that can elicit the same fingernails-on-a-chalkboard response in readers as the misplaced apostrophe, the use of the possessive form to signify more than one of something.
 This mistake is annoying because it's so widespread, and it's not limited to business writing.
 You've all seen it: